Octree-GS: Towards Consistent Real-time Rendering with LOD-Structured 3D Gaussians: Experiments

 \subsection{Ablation Studies}

 In this section, we ablate each individual module to validate their effectiveness.
-We select Block\_Small from the MatrixCity dataset as our primary testbed, given its representativeness characteristics.
+We select all scenes from the Mip-NeRF360~\cite{barron2022mip} dataset as quantitative comparison, given its representative characteristics.
+Additionally, we select Block\_Small from the MatrixCity~\cite{li2023matrixcity} dataset for qualitative comparison.
+In this section, we ablate each individual module to verify their effectiveness.
+Meanwhile, we choose the octree-version of Scaffold-GS as the full model, with the vanilla Scaffold-GS serving as the baseline for comparison.
 Quantitative and qualitative results can be found in Tab.~\ref{tab:ablation} and Fig.~\ref{fig:ablate}.

-\paragraph{Next Level Grow Operator.} To assess the effectiveness of our next level anchor growing, we conduct an ablation starting from an octree-structure Scaffold-GS and only use the next level grow operator.
-The obtained results in Tab.~\ref{tab:ablation}, namely M1 and M2, demonstrate that this ablated configuration is highly effective, which not only enables the interaction between LOD layers but also enhances the ability to capture more high-frequency details by increasing the LOD levels.